99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Operational overhead is the cost of the day-to-day operation of the service in question.
 The questions usually differentiated themselves by having answers that demonstrated knowing a service could potentially be expensive and you might be able to minimize the cost using an a different AWS service or sometimes not an AWS service at all.
 These require general knowledge of all the different services available.
 Reading this subreddit it seems these questions take the full breadth of AWS services into account.
 Mine was heavy with Lambda.

+Port 3306 is the default port used for the MySQL protocol

 # IAM
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/3d22a197-c740-4bcb-bc14-38ea11d542e7">